• About

 Prizes

-Students who complete the survey will be automatically entered in a random draw to win a gift card for Presto, Uber Eats, Chapters/Indigo or the U of T Bookstore.
+Students who complete the survey will be automatically entered in a random draw to win a gift card for iPad, Uber Eats or the U of T Bookstore.
 Your chances of winning depend on how many students complete the survey.

 Previous reports

-This is our first time participating in SERU.
-However, the School of Graduate Studies participated in the graduate SERU in 2017.
-You may also find it interesting to review the most recent results from the National College Health Assessment and the National Survey of Student Engagement.
+• You may also find it interesting to review the most recent results from the National College Health Assessment (PDF) and the National Survey of Student Engagement (PDF).

 For staff: SERU promotion